gotmax23/Containerfiles/Containerfiles/systemd/README.md

 [^2]: See [https://developers.redhat.com/articles/ubi-faq#community](https://developers.redhat.com/articles/ubi-faq#community).

 [^3]: EL 7 comes with a very old version of Systemd that is not compatible with Cgroups V2 at all (even with Podman).

+[^4]: EOL Containerfiles are kept in the repository but don't receive image updates.